Bloeckchengrafik/ftConvention2022/cpp/3_UseSwarm.md

 - `#define remote=2` sets the serial number of your 2nd device.
 Please change the serial number to your 2nd device serial number.
 - `FtSwarmMotor( remote, FTSWARM_M02 );` now uses the remote device serial number instead of the local serial number.

-On the monitor page of your first device, you will now see both controllers.
+At the monitor page of your first device, you will now see both controllers.

 Start the serial monitor and unplug the 9V power suplly from the second device.
 Restart the first one.
 With `FtSwarmMotor( remote, FTSWARM_M02 );` you will get the debug output `Waiting on device`.
-The firmware waits on the motor IO joining the swarm.
+The firmware waits for the motor IO-pin joining the swarm.
 Add the 9V power supply again.
 Once the second device is started, your application will continue.

 This feature helps you starting a swarm based roboter.
 You don't need to think about the timing or sequence of starting your devices.